ericohm/intnet-lab6/README.md

 **Describe the contents of a certificate**

 **Explain how a certificate is validated from a technical standpoint, what type of algorithms are used?**

 **How are root certificates delivered to your computer?**
+Operating systems and browsers maintain lists of trusted CA root certificates so they can easily verify certificates that the CAs have issued and signed.

 **What is a trust chain?**

 **Is it safe to store the certificate password in the code?
 Why/Why not?
 Explain the handshake.**

 **When is symmetric encryption used?**

 **When is asymmetric encryption used?**